tinkledoomhammer/some-notes/stackedit/Code/godot/shaders.md

 `material.set_shader_parameter("some_Value", <value>);`
 * the first argument must match the shader script exactly
 * If there is a type mismatch, then no error will be thrown
+* Shaders are limited to 64KoB in size, or 16KiB on mobile
+	* bool is padded
+	* the contents do not count -- only use the size of the sampler

 ### Built-in variables